open-telemetry/opentelemetry.io/content/en/docs/languages/net/instrumentation.md

 ### Get the current Activity

-Sometimes it’s helpful to do something with the current/active span at a particular point in program execution.
+Sometimes it’s helpful to do something with the current/active Activity/Span at a particular point in program execution.

 ```csharp
 var activity = Activity.Current;